theodi/synthetic-data-tutorial/README.md

 ## Synthesising

-Now we've gotten to the stage where we'll create a synthetic version of our de-identified data.
+Now we've gotten to the stage where we'll create a synthetic version of our data.

-Synthetic data exists on a spectrum from merely the same columns and datatypes as the original data to carrying most of the statistical patterns of the original dataset.
+Synthetic data exists on a spectrum from merely the same columns and datatypes as the original data all the way to carrying nearly all of the statistical patterns of the original dataset.

-The UK's Office of National Statistics has a great report on synthetic data, and the [_Synthetic Data Spectrum_](https://www.ons.gov.uk/methodology/methodologicalpublications/generalmethodology/onsworkingpaperseries/onsmethodologyworkingpaperseriesnumber16syntheticdatapilot?utm_campaign=201903_UK_DataPolicyNetwork&utm_source=hs_email&utm_medium=email&utm_content=70377606&_hsenc=p2ANqtz-9W6ByBext_HsgkTPG1lw2JJ_utRoJSTIeVC5Z2lz3QkzwFQpZ0dp2ns9SZLPqxLJrgWzsjC_zt7FQcBvtIGoeSjZtwNg&_hsmi=70377606#synthetic-dataset-spectrum) section is very good in explaining this in more detail.
+The UK's Office of National Statistics has a great report on synthetic data, and the [_Synthetic Data Spectrum_](https://www.ons.gov.uk/methodology/methodologicalpublications/generalmethodology/onsworkingpaperseries/onsmethodologyworkingpaperseriesnumber16syntheticdatapilot?utm_campaign=201903_UK_DataPolicyNetwork&utm_source=hs_email&utm_medium=email&utm_content=70377606&_hsenc=p2ANqtz-9W6ByBext_HsgkTPG1lw2JJ_utRoJSTIeVC5Z2lz3QkzwFQpZ0dp2ns9SZLPqxLJrgWzsjC_zt7FQcBvtIGoeSjZtwNg&_hsmi=70377606#synthetic-dataset-spectrum) section is very good in explaining this the nuances in this in more detail.

 For us though, we'll create three types of synthetic data.